 Poverty encompasses millions within its grasp; whether abandoned street children, struggling farmers or mistreated widows, millions are trapped in destitution.

-Yet in the face of such despair, countless GFA-supported workers and pastors toil joyfully among the struggling and hurting.
+Yet in the face of such despair, countless Gospel for Asia (GFA)-supported workers and pastors toil joyfully among the struggling and hurting.
 It is their goal to see the impoverished and lowly lifted up—through gifts provided by our supporters and partners, they are doing just that.

 But, you may ask, what gifts exist that help those in poverty?
 Income-generating gifts include farm animals such as cows, goats or chickens; tools such as sewing machines and pull carts; and vocational training and literacy classes.
 Each gift brings help in some form to families in desperate need.
 Goats, for instance, provide nutritious milk to sell or consume, and their offspring can be sold for additional income.
 Kirpal and Bani are one couple helped through a pair of goats.